Programming SQL Server Database Stored Procedures

 So, you use SQL Server.
 But are you using stored procedures?
 No?
 Then you're not using SQL Server's full potential!
 Watch this course to learn how to reduce code, maximize performance, and simplify security in your databases with stored procedures.

-Software required: SQL Server Development Edition, SQL Server Management Studio
+Software required for this course is SQL Server Development Edition and Server Management Studio.